SONGDONGYUAN1994/scDesign3/README.md

 devtools::install_github("SONGDONGYUAN1994/scDesign3")
 ```

-We are now working on submitting it to Bioconductor, and will provide the link once online.
+We are now working on submitting it to Bioconductor and will provide the link once online.

 ## Quick Start

-The following code is an quick example for running our simulator.
+The following code is a quick example of running our simulator.
 The function `scdesign3()` takes in a `SinglecellExperiment` object with the cell covariates(such as cell types, pesudotime, or spatial coordinates) stored in the `colData` of the `SinglecellExperiment` object.
-For more details of the `SinlgeCellExperiment` object, please check on its [Bioconductor link](https://bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html).
+For more details on the `SinlgeCellExperiment` object, please check on its [Bioconductor link](https://bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html).

 ``` r
 example_simu <- scdesign3(